hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 `SuperSelect` allows you to add HTML tags within options to lay out and structure content vs. `Hds::FormSelect` which only allows plain text strings as option content.

-!!!
-Warning

-HDS components will not work if used inside option content.
-Use only plain text strings and HTML (if desired).

-!!!

 #### Rich content with default display in SuperSelect::Single

 ```handlebars